Can you get a blood test for dementia?

 Magnetic Resonance Imaging (MRI)

-• Tau PET Scans: These scans detect the irregular accumulation of tau protein within nerve cells, which is another feature of Alzheimer's and other dementias.
-Elevated tau levels are associated with neurofibrillary tangles that disrupt brain cell function.
+• Tau PET Scans: These scans detect the abnormal accumulation of tau protein inside brain cells.
+These tau tangles are another key feature of Alzheimer's and other neurodegenerative diseases.

 • Beta-Amyloid 42: A specific form of beta-amyloid, a protein fragment that accumulates to form plaques in the brain, linked to Alzheimer's disease.
 Low levels in CSF suggest that beta-amyloid is being deposited in the brain, which is a sign of Alzheimer’s.